DelawareAEPI/delawareaepi.github.io/README.md

 For further development, first clone this repository.
 The application was originally developed with Angular v12.2.9, Node v14.15.1, and npm v6.14.8.
 From the base directory, run `npm install` to install the necessary packages.
 The website can be deployed locally to localhost:4200 with the `ng serve` command.
 For the application to run properly, you must create a file called `config.js` under the `src` directory.
 In the file `src/config.js` paste this line: `export var DRIVE_API_KEY = "X";` and replace `X` with the Browser Key that can be found in the [Google Cloud Platform credentials page](https://console.cloud.google.com/apis/credentials) for the website project.

 The website is currently deployed to GitHub Pages.
 Run `ng build` to build the application for deployment under the `docs` folder.
 Before committing the updated build output, you must make a copy of `docs/index.html` and rename the file to `docs/404.html` (required for Angular routing to work with GitHub Pages).
+Running `ng build` will also delete the CNAME file.
+You must also run `git restore docs/CNAME` to ensure the file does not get removed from the remote repository before committing the build.

 # **Updating The Content**
 ## Text Blurbs